-The past landscape casts a shadow on current biodiversity
+Debts and credits are associated with the type, magnitude and directionality of land cover changes

 The debts and credits identified by our model originate from the substantial contribution of the past landscape on the current effective number of species (Fig. 2).
 Altogether, our results indicate that legacy effects are strong and pervasive for all land cover types, even for small magnitudes of change during a 15-year window.
 Indeed, a mere 10 % increase or decrease in any land cover type leads to a substantial weighting of the past land cover composition in explaining the current effective number of species (proportional contribution of past landscape > 0.6, Fig. 2F).
 Specifically, strong legacies were observed for gains of urban and cropland (Fig 2A, Fig. 2E), and for losses of grassland and cropland (Fig 2D, Fig. 2E).
 A 10% change in these land cover types led to the effective number of species being almost completely explained by the past land cover composition (proportional contribution of past landscape >= 0.9).
 Conversely, a loss of 10% of forest cover or a 10% gain of grassland were associated with less pronounced legacy effects (proportional contribution of past landscape = 0.68 and 0.67, respectively; Fig. 2B, Fig. 2D).
 Whether cover was lost or gained also mattered for legacy effects; for example, forest cover gain implied a stronger legacy effect than forest loss (Fig. 2B), while the opposite was true for grasslands.
 Taken together, our results highlight the importance of considering multiple attributes of land cover change over time: magnitude, type and directionality.